ETIOLOGY OF HYPERNATREMIA

 Common causes of renal water loss include osmotic diuresis secondary to hyperglycemia, excess urea, postobstructive diuresis, or mannitol; these disorders share an increase in urinary solute excretion and urinary osmolality (see “Diagnostic Approach,” below).
 Hypernatremia due to a water diuresis occurs in central or nephrogenic DI (NDI).

 NDI is characterized by renal resistance to AVP, which can be partial or complete (see “Diagnostic Approach,” below).
 Genetic causes include loss-of-function mutations in the X-linked V2 receptor; mutations in the AVP-responsive aquaporin-2 water channel can cause autosomal recessive and autosomal dominant NDI, whereas recessive deficiency of the aquaporin-1 water channel causes a more modest concentrating defect (Fig. 49-2).
 Hypercalcemia can also cause polyuria and NDI; calcium signals directly through the calcium-sensing receptor to downregulate Na+, K+, and Cl– transport by the TALH and water transport in principal cells, thus reducing renal concentrating ability in hypercalcemia.
 Another common acquired cause of NDI is hypokalemia, which inhibits the renal response to AVP and downregulates aquaporin-2 expression.
 Several drugs can cause acquired NDI, in particular lithium, ifosfamide, and several antiviral agents.
-Lithium causes NDI by multiple mechanisms, including direct inhibition of ...
+Lithium causes NDI by multiple mechanisms, including direct inhibition of renal glycogen ...